jdoleary/Spellmasons/docs/TasksCurrent.md

 - Ideas 2021-12-17
   - (L) Remove Grid, allow free movement
     - Fix spells for free movement
+    - Implement obstacles
+      - Prevent units from running away outside of bounds
   - (S) Heros have much more health, bad guys die more quickly, getting hit isn't as big of a deal, so you don't have to worry about overcalculating agro range, you can be more **intuitive** in your play.
   - (L) Mana Update
     - (M) Cost mana for each card and the farther away you cast so there is no range limit (this allows for more strategy, more tradeoffs)